Hawker Siddeley / Fuller Electric / ASEA

 The former site of HSPT has now been transformed into housing, a secondary school, and the Council’s housing department (within the only remaining HSPT building).
 Some local people may remember the traffic disruption to Fulbourne Road and Forest Road when one of the massive transformers left the works, but increasingly few people walking or driving past will have a sense of the major engineering enterprise which existed there.
 Transformers and tapchangers are central to the electricity supply, and the oral history interviews carried out by WFOHW record the role of a Walthamstow factory in maintaining that supply.

-We have five pictures from Paul Tucker’s series of the factory after closure.
+We have five pictures from Paul Tucker’s series of the factory after closure, by kind permission of Paul Tucker.